-Here's the uncomfortable answer: Nobody planned this.
-But it's happening anyway.
+Here’s the uncomfortable answer: no one is steering — but it’s happening anyway.

 The Question Everyone's Asking